jcwml/neural_unitvector/README.md

 There seems to be no significant performance loss over using the larger neural network over the smaller one.

 It is unlikely that a neural unit vector function will ever compete with the traditional normalisation functions in speed or accuracy combined or individually.

+Blowing my mind a little here is that the Neural256 is exactly 2x more accurate than the Neural16 ?! wow.